Are there electric car tax credits or rebates that I can take advantage of?

 What are the emissions impacts of EVs when compared to conventional cars?

 EVs substantially reduce emissions per mile driven compared to gas-powered cars.
+Switching from a gas-powered car to an all-electric vehicle charged on the grid in New England cuts vehicle greenhouse gas emissions by more than three-quarters.
+In addition, it substantially reduces the localized air pollution that harms people's health.
 Learn all about emissions on our Environment page.

-Every electric vehicle has a built-in charging port that is compatible with a regular household outlet – exactly like charging a smartphone.
-For information on faster rates of charging, visit our charging page.
+Every electric vehicle has a built-in charging port that is compatible with a regular household outlet -- exactly like charging a smartphone.
+You can also install faster charging at home or charge at public charging locations.
+For more information, read our charging pages.

 How will charging an electric vehicle affect my electricity bill?

-It depends upon how much you drive.
-In general, your electricity will go up by less than your gasoline bill will go down.
+It depends upon how much you drive, but in general your electricity bill will go up by less than your gasoline bill will go down.
 Learn more about consumer savings here.

 What if I run out of power on the road?

 Electric cars have accurate range estimators to let you know how many miles you have on the charge.
-If it did happen, you could get a tow to the nearest charging station.
+At this point, most electric cars have well over 200 or 300 miles of range, and there is more public charging than most people realize.
+If you were to run out of charge, you could get a tow to the nearest charging station.

 What servicing do these vehicles need?